White currant: Cultivation

 Unlike their close relative the blackcurrant, red and white currants are cultivated for their ornamental value as well as their berries.

-Currant bushes grow best in partial to full sunlight and can be planted between November and March in well-drained, slightly neutral to acid soil.
+Currant bushes grow best in partial to full sunlight and can be planted between November and March in well-drained, neutral to slightly acid soil.
 They are considered cool-climate plants and fruit better in northern areas.
 They can also be grown in large containers.

 The firm and juicy fruit are usually harvested in summer.
-Whole trusses of fruits should be cut instead of individual fruit, and then either used, or they can be stored in a fridge.
+Whole trusses of fruits can be cut instead of individual fruit, and then either used, or they can be stored in a fridge.
 They can also be bagged and frozen.

-Various forms are known including 'Blanka', 'White Pearl', and 'Versailles Blanche' (syn ‘White Versailles’).
+Various forms are known including 'Blanka', 'White Pearl', and 'Versailles Blanche' (syn 'White Versailles').
 'Versailles Blanche' was first bred in France in 1843.

 The cultivars 'White Grape' and 'Blanka' have gained the Royal Horticultural Society's Award of Garden Merit.
 There are also cultivars with yellow and pink fruit, called respectively 'yellow currants' and 'pink currants'.

 The bushes can suffer from pests such as gooseberry sawfly and birds.
 The bushes are best grown in fruit cages for protection.